 Includes law reviews, state and federal statutes, codes, and regulations, case law, and other legal resources.

-ScienceDirect offers access to the full text of nearly 1,000 journals, relating to life sciences and health sciences, broadly interpreted, including environmental science, agriculture, genetics, and psychology.
-Tip: On the search page check the boxes next to "Subscribed publications" & "Open access articles."
+ScienceDirect now includes both the Health & Life Sciences and the Social & Behavioral Sciences collections.
+These collections offer access to full text of almost 2,000 journals relating to life sciences, health sciences, and social sciences broadly interpreted, including environmental science, agriculture, genetics, psychology, economics, human/computer interaction, and communication.
+Tip: On the Expert Search page check the boxes next to "Subscribed publications" & "Open access articles."

 When Should I Use a Database?

-Since the basic library search includes articles in its results, you may be wondering why you would bother to search in a journal article database.
+Since Primo Library Search includes articles in its results, you may be wondering why you would bother to search in a journal article database.
 There are several reasons for using an individual database:

 Noise - Say you're looking for information on zombies (computers that distribute spam) and you find articles on the walkingdead, philosophy, anthropology, and other subjects; using a database that specializes in computer literature lets you focus on your topic